oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/domains/domain-home-on-pv/build-domain-creation-image.md

 Also, if you run the `docker images` command, then you will see an image named `wdt-domain-image:WLS-v1`.

-After the image is created, it should have the WDT executables in `/auxiliary/weblogic-deploy`, and WDT model, property, and archive files in `/auxiliary/models`.
+After the image is created, it should have the WDT executables in `/auxiliary/weblogic-deploy`, and WDT model YAML, WDT variables, and WDT archive ZIP files in `/auxiliary/models`.
 You can run `ls` in the Docker image to verify this: